fabric8io/fabric8/docs/mavenFabric8Migrate.md

 Now you might want to do a diff using your IDE or git to check what new files have been created and the changes to your `pom.xml`.
 Also you may want to reformat the `pom.xml` file in your IDE to ensure that all the indentation is just right.

+The `fabric8:migrate` goal will add the `<executions>` element to the plugin.
+If you have a multi module project and configure the maven plugin in a parent pom you could supply the `fabric8.migrate.updateExecutions` property to disable this feature:

+    mvn fabric8:migrate -Dfabric8.migrate.updateExecutions=false

-If you are feeling brave you can migrate and try deploy the project in one line:
+If you are feeling brave you can migrate and try deploy the project using the new maven plugin all via these lines:

-    mvn fabric8:migrate io.fabric8:fabric8-maven-plugin:3.1.11:resource io.fabric8:fabric8-maven-plugin:3.1.11:deploy
+    mvn fabric8:migrate
+    mvn clean io.fabric8:fabric8-maven-plugin:3.1.11:run

 Then your new app should be built and applied.